kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-node.md

 ### send

-Asynchronous submission of one or more public (unencrypted) commands to the blockchain for execution.
+Submits asynchronous transaction with one or more public (unencrypted) commands to the blockchain for execution.

 ```ts